dvin100/CC-TF-Demo/README.md

 Once finished, in this view, click [Connect]
 ![image](https://github.com/dvin100/CC-TF-Demo/assets/22193622/a563d80a-caf7-480b-979f-1a0fa9c8e10e)

 In the next window, click [Drivers]
 Then, copy the FQDN after the @ sign.
 In the example below: ***mongodb.ykqlpcn.mongodb.net***
-Keep this as we will need it in the following steps to update the following values mongo_endpoint    = "[mongo_endpoint]"
+Keep this as we will need it in the following steps to update the following values:
+       mongo_endpoint = "[mongo_endpoint]"

 ![image](https://github.com/dvin100/CC-TF-Demo/assets/22193622/f308cdb3-3fa0-47c1-b451-c82533576203)